yodasnow/me/README.md

 ## My website

-Heyo!

-Thanks for checking out my website and/or GitHub.
-This website was made using React which means that code wise it is slighly more interesting than a plain old HTML and CSS website.
-I also opted to use SCSS and minify the CSS as I prefer the formatting options of SCSS as it reminds me of class structures.
-If you have any questions about anything I did in my website or anything in general, feel free to contact me (my contact information is on my website).
+Thanks for checking out my website!
+This is at least the third public iteration of it and it has gone through many private versions too that never made the cut to be published.
+This version uses bootstrap and some of their examples to make what I view as the best version so far.
+The first version was just a straight copy paste of a public template as I did not want to have to learn any CSS as I found it troublesome to work with.
+The most recent prior version used ReactJS as I wanted to get some experience using it and seeing the capabilities that come with it.
+It turns out that it was more powerful than I needed and made it more complicated to work on, which is why I made the choice to go back to regular HTML, CSS and JS.
+If you have any questions feel free to contact me.